ryogrid/anime-illust-image-searcher/README.md

 - ["WD ViT Tagger v3" model](https://huggingface.co/SmilingWolf/wd-vit-tagger-v3) is used for image file tagging
 - **I thank to great works of SmilingWolf**

-## Screenshot
+## Screenshot of Demo
-- I used about 1000 image files collected from [Irasutoya](https://www.irasutoya.com/) which offers free image materials
+- I used about 1000 image files collected from [Irasutoya](https://www.irasutoya.com/) which offers free image materials as search target example
   - Note: image materials of Irasutoya have restrictions for commercial purposes

 ![image](https://github.com/user-attachments/assets/3e3a6dce-b3aa-491f-8727-52282821ac7f)